top of page

 HAPPY ENDINGS

-My partner likes to point out that I’m a negative person, and she’s right.
+My partner loves to point out that I’m a negative person, and she’s right.
 Most of the time.
 The rest of the time she’s, well, she’s not right.

-In rebuttal, I always point out that if anyone cares to read my novels (www.francescorizzuto.com) they will understand what a positive person I really am.
+In rebuttal, I suggest that if anyone cares to read my novels and short stories, they will understand what a positive person I really am.
 Yeah, sure.
 I drag those characters through the muck.
 But my stories always reach a happy ending, more or less.

-“That’s why you’re the author of mostly unpublished novels,” she says.
+“That’s why you’re the author of mostly unpublished novels,” she insists.
 No pity.
 Really.

 Sure.
 But no spoilers.